Best Monster Hunter: World Mods

 When you do manage to break off that monster part you’ve been desperately hacking away at for the last 30 minutes or so, the last thing you want is to lose sight of it.

-With the Souvenir’s Light Pillar mod, you won’t ever have to worry about missing out on any dropped items since it places a beam of light over them, making them much easier to track.
+With the Souvenir’s Light Pillar mod, you won’t ever have to worry about missing out on any dropped items since it places a beam of light over them, making them much easier to locate.

 The impact only operates on things in a particular area, so you don’t need to worry about your screen becoming excessively messy.